 Additionally, the amendments revised the notice of sheriff’s sale requirements.
 In addition to the time and place of the sale (as required in the prior version of the statute), the notice of sheriff’s sale must also contain the street address of the real estate to be sold and the sum of the judgment.

-If you have any questions on the topic of this bulletin or other foreclosure matters, feel free to contact Matthew Gerdisch (firstname.lastname@example.org) or Devon Daughety (email@example.com) of our office.
+If you have any questions on the topic of this bulletin or other foreclosure matters, feel free to contact Attorney Matthew Gerdisch (firstname.lastname@example.org) of our office, or call (414) 962-5110.

 This memorandum is provided by Kohner, Mann and Kailas, S.C. for educational and informational purposes only and is not intended and should not be construed as legal advice.
 January 8, 2018.